 David Sterry, Director of Strategic Relationships, AWA

 David is an architect by training and worked in the worlds of FM and workplace for 30 years on both supply side and occupier side.
 With AWA, David has undertaken projects for organisations including Portsmouth Water, Direct Line Group, Unicef UK, UK Power Networks and BUPA.

 Colombine is a multi-skilled Human Factors specialist, with a proven track record of utilising qualitative methods to effectively deliver human-centred solutions.
 She has a PhD in Human Interaction and has a keen ability to research and understand how design affects interactions between humans.
 At AWA she has worked with Interserve and is a key contributor to the various elements of our Performance Innovation Network.

 Andrew Mawson, Founder & Managing Director, AWA

 One of the UK’s leading thinkers on the evolution of work and the workplace.
 Since founding AWA nearly 25 years ago, Andrew has worked at strategic level with many organisations including Merrill Lynch, RBS, Network Rail, Santander, Unicef UK, Welcome Break, Willis Towers Watson and BFI.
 Andrew has also been closely involved in the Workplace PIN since its inception and has directed a number of research projects on knowledge worker productivity, managing the agile workforce and cognitive fitness.

-If you would like to attend the workshop as our guest, please call us now on +44 (0)207 743 7110, email Karen Plum at firstname.lastname@example.org.
+If you would like to learn more about workplace trends and talk to a workplace management consultant, then attend as our guest.
+Please call us now on +44 207 743 7110, email Karen Plum at email@example.com.